 How to: Stand up straight with your feet placed a little more than shoulder-width apart and with a 10-15 pound weight plate in your hands, square in front of the torso.
 With your pelvis tucked under, twist your torso to the right bringing your right knee up toward the weight.
 Contract your abdominals and twist your torso back to center, returning your foot to the floor.
 Complete 15 “standing twist crunches” per side, then change sides for a total of 3 sets.
 Finish all reps on one side before beginning reps on the other.

 Equipment needed: Mat or soft flooring

-How to: Hold in low plank position, keeping your core muscles tight and your forearms flat.
-Slowly rotate your hips to one side, being sure not to drop them to the floor, then rotate your hips back to center.
+How to: Hold in a low plank position, keeping your core muscles tight and your forearms flat.
+Slowly rotate your hips to one side, being sure not to drop them to the floor, then rotate your hips back to the center.
 With your core muscles still engaged, rotate to the opposite side.
 Alternate back and forth slowly completing five reps on each side for a total of four sets.

 With this awesome workout from one of the top fitness trainers in the world, you can’t go wrong!

 It’s time to start taking control of your health with this famous Alicia Marie workout!